informalsystems/quint/README.md

 - Join the chat in the [Quint zulip stream][] :telephone:
 - Join the [Quint discussions][] :bulb:
+- [Contribute your spell][] to the collection of Quint spells :scroll:
 - [Contribute](./CONTRIBUTING.md) to the development of Quint :construction_worker:

 ### Tools :space_invader: